fulviabuonanno/design-tokens-wizards/README.md

    - **Shades Semantic:** Generate semantic stops with labels like `ultra-dark`, `darkest`, `darker`, `dark`, `semi-dark`, `base`, `semi-light`, `light`, `lighter`, `lightest`, and `ultra-light`.

 5. **Behold the Preview**
-   The wizard will cast a preview spell showing your color’s preview along with the stops table.
-You’ll see something like:
+   The wizard will cast a preview spell showing your color's preview along with the stops table.
+You'll see something like:

    ```
    Type: Global  Name: blue